gregchak/COVID-19-Statistics/README.md

 This appis not available in any android store so it must be sideloaded.
 There is a setting in Android Security settings to allow installation of apps from unknown sources.
 This must be enabled to install.
 On most Android devices, if you try to install this app it will prompt you about the setting and give you an option to go directly to the setting and change it.
 Opening the `.apk` file on an Android device will start the installation process.

 # Sources
 Locations can be as broad as a country or as specific as a municipality depending on the area's reporting.
 This application takes COVID-19 statistics from COVID-19 Statistics API (https://covid-api.com/) which is based on public data by Johns Hopkins CSSE (https://github.com/CSSEGISandData/COVID-19).
-Hospitalization and ICU stats come from The Covid Tracking Project (https://covidtracking.com/).
+U.S. statistics taken from COVID Act Now (https://covidactnow.org/)

 Color scheme recommendations from: